ministryofjustice/staff-infrastructure-certificate-services/README.md

 The Terraform in this repository is a "once off" to create the baseline infrastructure as a tactical solution, which will then be manually managed going forward.

-The Terraform in this repository can be run in 2 different contexts:
+## Terraform State Management

+The Terraform state for this project is created by running the Terraform files in the folder `create-terraform-state-infrastructure`.

+This has already been done, and you should **not** run these files again.

 ## Architecture